canonical/uss-tableflip/doc/upstream_release_process.md

 ### Option 1: Script
 * If [this bug](https://bugs.launchpad.net/lptools/+bug/1974061) is unresolved, skip to Option 2.
-* Copy the changelog (for *just* this release) to a file called 'changelog-file'
-* Copy the release notes (not including changelog) from the launchpad bug to a file called 'releasenotes-file'

 ```bash
 $ lp-project-upload cloud-init <version> cloud-init-<version>.tar.gz <NEXT_version> changelog-file releasenotes-file
 ```